Editor’s note: This post was updated on April 29, 2021.

-Right now, school is postponed indefinitely in some Canadian provinces and territories and regular routines are a thing of the past.
-Our days blend together like fingerpaint art: somewhat unpredictable, decently messy, with a healthy dose of fun thrown in.
+For now, our days are still blending together like fingerpaint art: somewhat unpredictable, decently messy, with a healthy dose of fun thrown in.

-One thing’s for sure: my children suddenly have a lot of free time.
+And our children seem to have a lot of free time.
 So much free time that I find myself scouring the endless lists of activities, crafts, and online resources being shared for homebound children.
 There are some great ideas out there, yet I often find that my kids stay entertained longer when they engage in self-directed, open-ended play using objects from around our home.

 These “loose parts” can be moved around, tinkered with, and redesigned.
 The wonderful thing about loose parts is that our homes are filled with them!
 Gather a few together and your child will gravitate towards play that’s self-directed and creative, possibly for hours at a time.
 It’s just what our kids need during this time of isolation and staying home.